 Did you know Pine Mountain was America’s first legal gold mine?
 Find out all about it at their Gold Museum.

 For the most quirky, you want to stop at Tunnel Hill and see the where General Hood’s leg is buried.
 Don’t miss Paradise Gardens where Howard Finster’s finger spoke to him and told him, “Paint religious art.”
 Old Car City at White is a “guys” special.
 It’s a cross between a junkyard and a car museum.

 Atlanta Metro claims the smallest but by no means the least section in the central part of the state.
-Of course, you want to visit Atlanta for history along with urban delights and a big business scene.
+Of course, you want to visit Atlanta for history along with urban delights and a big food scene.
 There are other places besides Atlanta to visit.
 There’s Roswell with a unique history and lots of nature.
-It’s also a foodie destination with hundreds of award winning chef-driven restaurants.
 Alpharetta is a perfect Girlfriend Getaway with lots of shopping.